sjwilli6/Project1-API/README.md

 amount on January 9th.
 It is heavily skewed to the left, which would be expected.
 I would assume that most stocks would have smaller transactions on a daily basis.

+# Conclusion

+I hope you were able to learn more about API’s and the stock market throughout this vignette.
+Financial data is important to know and can be widely manipulated.
+If I were to look at this in more detail, I would want to see data from different years to see if there are any trends.
+I know that the market took a big hit during covid, but I wonder if transactions and volume were influenced throughout that time.